kent-map/kent/19c/19c-atkins-biography.md

 <param ve-map center="Q6226" zoom="10">
 <param ve-map center="Q26645227" zoom="10">

-Anna married John Pelly Atkins, who was later to become sheriff of Kent on 22 August 1825.
-Anna began working with her father in her early 20s, illustrating her father’s translation of _Genera of Shells_, by Jean Baptiste de Lamarck.

 Anna was given a camera in 1841, although none of the photos taken with this camera have survived.
 Through her father's link to the Royal Society, she was well acquainted with William Henry Fox Talbot and Sir John Herschel, who invented the cyanotype in 1842, and who visited her at her home.
 Though calotype was of greater interest to Anna, as she implemented calotype into her work in botany, making calotype prints of plants.
 Anna later self-published these works in 1843 in her book _Photographs of British Algae: Cyanotype Impressions_.